effektif/user-docs/docs/integration/connectors.rst

 	  "since" : "2012-02-14T09:20:00.000Z"
 	}

-This example record would be retrieved by executig a ``GET`` request to ``https://example.org/workflow/connector/customer/7g8h9i``.
+This example includes enough information to implement a complete connector.

 .. _connector-descriptor:

 Connector descriptor
 ^^^^^^^^^^^^^^^^^^^^

-The connector provides a descriptor which gives some basic information like a name and a description and more detailed information about the structure of the provided data.
+A connector needs a descriptor to provide basic information, such as its name and description, and more detailed information about the structure of the data the connector provides.

-.. list-table:: Fetch record type options
+When you implement a connector, you must make the descriptor available as the following HTTP resource.

-	* - Request URL
+URL
-	  - ``/``
+   ``/`` - the connector’s *endpoint URL*
-	* - Request method
+Request methods
-	  - ``GET``
+   GET - fetches the connector descriptor
-	* - Response Content-Type
+Response content type
-	  - ``application/json``
+  ``application/json``

 The response body must be a JSON object with the following fields.

 .. list-table:: Connector descriptor properties
    :header-rows: 1

-   * - Property name
+   * - Property
      - Description
    * - ``key``
      - Unique connector identifier - only alphanumeric characters (a-z, A-Z, 0-9)